KMJ-007/us-gdp-bar-chart/README.md

 # Choropleth-Map

-In this project i have made  as part of my Free code camp project
+In this project  i have made us-students education graph as part of my Free code camp project

 ## link:-
 link of project:- [Update soon!](#)